qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 ### Juxtaposition ###

-LESv3 introduces a unary juxtaposition operator, which allows any unadorned identifier (i.e. no `$`, no `.`) to act like a (high-precedence) unary operator:
+I'm considering whether to support a third special syntax in LESv3: a unary juxtaposition operator, which allows any unadorned identifier (i.e. no `$`, no `.`) to act like a (high-precedence) unary operator:

 ~~~
 // These two lines are equivalent